An Ambitious Vision: Data-Informed Student Success

-CEDP turned to DataRobot AI Cloud to automate its predictive analytics from end to end.
+CEDP turned to DataRobot AI Platform to automate its predictive analytics from end to end.
 The platform stood out for its essential explainability, documentation, and the fact that, as a stand-alone platform, it would plug into CEDP’s existing data sources, mainly Alteryx.

 CEDP began applying AutoML to its primary targeted use case: predicting achievement for students in their last year of high school.
 For that, CEDP could tap into more than a decade worth of data.

-DataRobot AI Cloud simplifies the entire lifecycle, from model preparation to building to monitoring.
+DataRobot AI Platform simplifies the entire lifecycle, from model preparation to building to monitoring.
 With DataRobot’s Automated Feature Discovery, they weighed 40+ variables before settling on 26 that were truly informative, including past student performance, attendance, and demographics.

 The platform then runs through numerous models, enabling Dr. Varanasi and a small team of analysts to determine which one is the most effective.
 Dr. Varanasi also appreciates the ability to drill down into individual student profiles to understand why models scored them a certain way.

 Using the DataRobot AI Platform, CEDP found that it can predict student achievement at around 94 percent accuracy.
 This gives teachers and administrators confidence in using those insights to help at-risk students, or guide others to meet or exceed their expected performance, or aid them in choosing the subjects where they’ll excel.

 “We are doing something fundamental that every parent and student would like to,” Dr Varanasi said.
 “That is to answer, ‘With my track record so far in schooling, where will I end up if I choose history, math, chemistry, or biology?’”